Peptide Dosage Calculator

 Most peptides arrive as a freeze-dried (lyophilized) powder in a vial labeled in milligrams (e.g., 5 mg).
 The user adds bacteriostatic water to reconstitute the powder into a liquid solution.
 The concentration of this solution depends on how much water is added — and this directly determines how many units to draw on an insulin syringe for each dose.
 Getting this calculation wrong means taking too much or too little peptide, which can affect both safety and results.

-This calculator handles the entire reconstitution chain: enter the vial content, how much bacteriostatic water you added, your desired draw amount in micrograms, and the syringe size — and it instantly shows the exact number of units to draw on the syringe.
+This calculator handles the entire reconstitution chain: enter the vial content, how much bacteriostatic water you added, your desired draw amount in micrograms, and the syringe size — and it quickly shows the exact number of units to draw on the syringe.
 It also calculates how many doses each vial provides, daily totals, days of supply, and includes a reference table with commonly cited example ranges for research compounds.

 Peptide reconstitution is easy to get wrong because the vial label, added diluent, syringe markings, and target dose all use different units.
 This calculator keeps the conversion chain in one place so the dose can be checked from vial concentration through to syringe draw volume without redoing the math by hand.

-How to Use This Calculator
+How to Use the Inputs

 1. Select the peptide from the dropdown (or choose Custom).